 There are over 875,000 low-income individuals residing in 115 counties in Missouri.
-Many of these low-income Missourians struggle to keep their jobs, stay in their homes, and provide basic necessities for their families.
+Many of these Missourians struggle to keep their jobs, stay in their homes or provide basic necessities for their families.
 Many are unable to afford an attorney when they have legal problems.
-Fortunately, they are able to turn to one of the Missouri legal aid programs that provide legal assistance to help protect their livelihoods, their health, and their families.
-With our help, low-income Missourians have access to court in order to protect legitimate legal interests.
+Fortunately, they can turn to one of the Missouri legal aid programs to protect their livelihoods, their health, and their families.
+Through the legal aid programs in Missouri, low-income and disadvantaged Missourians have access to court in order to protect their legitimate legal interests.

 Each legal aid program is an independent nonprofit corporation that provides legal assistance to the low-income and disadvantaged in Missouri.
-Our programs help thousands of low-income individuals, children, families, seniors, and veterans throughout the state each year.
-Legal aid programs in Missouri provides legal assistance with certain civil matters only.
-We are unable to assist with criminal matters due to funding source restrictions.
+The programs help thousands of low-income individuals, children, families, seniors, and veterans throughout the state each year.
+Legal aid programs in Missouri provide legal assistance with certain civil matters only.
+We are unable to assist with criminal matters due to funding source rules and regulations.

 Generally, legal aid programs in Missouri can help family households whose annual incomes are at or below 125% of the federal poverty guidelines.
 However, there are many special programs and funding available to assist individuals who are over the basic income guidelines.
 We attempt to ensure that eligible individuals will not have to navigate the legal system on their own.

 If you have a legal problem and are unsure if you qualify for legal aid, please go to the Offices page of this site to find out how to apply for legal aid.